NISO Plus Conference Code of Conduct

 NISO seeks to provide a conference environment in which diverse participants may learn, network, and enjoy the company of colleagues in an environment of mutual human respect.
 We recognize a shared responsibility to create and hold that environment for the benefit of all.
 Speakers and sponsors are asked to frame discussions as openly and inclusively as possible and to be aware of how language or images may be perceived by others.
 Participants may exercise their option to leave a session or a conversation.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Jason Griffey (noted above) or any member of NISO staff immediately.
-NISO staff can be identified as they’ll be wearing orange lanyards.
-NISO Staff will assist in making sure your report is taken by a member of the Code of Conduct Onsite Team (see below).
+NISO staff will be identified in each space used for the conference.
+NISO Staff will assist in making sure your report is taken, considered, and acted upon.
 If you would prefer to report anonymously, or do not feel comfortable approaching a staff member, you may use the web form at http://niso.plus/CodeOfConduct and staff will investigate as appropriate.

 All participants are expected to observe these rules and behaviors in all conference venues, including online venues, and conference social events.
 Participants asked to stop a hostile or harassing behavior are expected to comply immediately.
 Conference participants seek to learn, network and have fun.
 Please do so responsibly and with respect for the right of others to do likewise.

-In order to make the NISO Plus Conference a great experience for everyone, do not photograph, video, or audio record anyone wearing a Red lanyard, and ask permission in advance for those wearing a Yellow lanyard.
+In order to make the NISO Plus Conference a great experience for everyone, please do not photograph, video, or audio record any online participant or event without permission.